dduneau/website/content/authors/admin/_index.md

 ---
 # Display name
-title: David Duneau
+title: David Duneau; PhD

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: PhD in Evolutionary biology
+role: PI in Evolutionary biology

 # Organizations/Affiliations to show in About widget
 organizations: